Onion River Fishery Area and Stream Bank Protection Area

 The dominant habitats on the Onion River are lowland hardwood forests and grasslands with minor amounts of upland hardwoods and shrublands.
 This property consists of several parcels along the Onion River, Ben Nutt Creek and Mill Creek.
 This property also contains the Kamrath Creek Forest and Fen Primary Site (60 acres) which is recommended for state natural area status.
 Kamrath Creek Forest and Fen feature high-quality natural communities of regional importance including a red oak and shagbark hickory forest, a small Calcareous Fen dominated by sedges and calciphile plant species and a rich Southern Mesic Forest and Forested Seeps at the base of the slope.

 The Onion River is the most popular trout and upcoming resource in Sheboygan and surrounding counties.
 All sections of the river that have been improved are either on public land or private land eased for public trout fishing access.
 In addition to fishing, the property provides opportunities for hunting, trapping, nature appreciation, hiking, bird watching, cross-country skiing and photography.
 Fishing pressure early in the season on the property is high and lessens as the season progresses.
 Other hunting opportunities on the property include pheasant, grouse, woodcock, turkey, rabbit, squirrel and deer.

 This property is located several miles south and west of the City of Plymouth in Sheboygan County.
-The property is bounded by County Hwy Z in the north and County Hwy's U and N in the south.
-Additionally it is located within minutes of the Kettle Moraine State Forest - Northern Unit and easily accessible to the Greater Milwaukee, Green Bay and Fox Cites areas.
+Hwy Z bounds the property in the north and County Hwy's U and N in the south.
+Additionally, it is located within minutes of the Kettle Moraine State Forest - Northern Unit and easily accessible to the Greater Milwaukee, Green Bay and Fox Cities areas.

 For questions and comments contact: